jigpu/linuxwacom-wiki-archive/wiki/Wacom_Protocol_Overview.md

 Data Packets.
 One is used for typical stylus data while the other is used for touchscreen touch data.

+See the [ISDV4 Protocol](/wiki/ISDV4_Protocol "wikilink") page for further information.

 HID-Wacom Protocol
 ------------------